igmor/CarND-Advanced-Lane-Lines/writeup.md

 | 835, 547      | 960, 590      |
 | 1100, 720     | 960, 720      |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image:

 ![alt text][image4]

-#### 4.
+#### 4. Lane detection and visualization

 I built a histogram of intensity pixels on a wraped image of a gradient: